EutechCybernetic/lucy-pro-documentation/block.md

     * - Output Name
       - Description
     * - *All Output*
       - Contains the output from calling the action.
 This will be a [result set](dt-results).
 This will often contain multiple ditionaries.
 You can treat it as a single dictionary in which case, retrieving values will return from the first item.
-You can also feed the output to any list processing block like a [repeataction-ref](repeataction-ref) block.
+You can also feed the output to any list processing block like a [Repeat Action](block-source.raw.rst#repeataction-ref) block.
     * - *Multiple*
       -  You can can auto-extract values from the first result by adding new output pins.
 Click the 'Add Output Parameter' link in the Properties Panel to add outputs.